 DynamoDB supports key-value and document data along with point-in-time recovery and on-demand backup.

 AWS ElastiCache improves the performance of the application by caching the frequently required or queried data.

 Amazon Redshift is a data warehouse service that offers mission-critical analysis for companies.

 This domain deals with the transferring of data to and from the AWS infrastructure.
 There is a service called snowball used when you need to transfer your considerable data to the AWS infrastructure physically.
-For this, you will receive a physical device send by AWS to your location, and you have to upload your data on it and send it back to the AWS office.
+For this, you will receive a physical device sent by AWS to your location, and you have to upload your data on it and send it back to the AWS office.

 AWS offers the highest network availability amongst all cloud service providers to increase throughput with on-time content delivery and reduced network latency.

 AWS VPC (Virtual private Cloud) allows users to launch their AWS resources into a virtual network.

 AWS direct connect makes it easier to establish a network connection from the user's premises to AWS that reduces network costs and increases bandwidth throughput.

 Amazon Route 53 is a scalable cloud DNS web service designed to offer a reliable way to route users to internet applications.